 Types of Dental Implants

 There are two main types of dental implants: endosteal and subperiosteal.
 While endosteal implants are most commonly used, subperiosteal implants are also used in some cases.
-The right type of implant for you will depend on your needs and overall oral health.
+The right type of dental implant for you will depend on your needs and overall oral health.

 Endosteal Dental Implants